khylo/CourseNotes/cloud/aws/vpc.md

 Internet gateways are by default spread across AZs so should be highly available.

-Can crate publicly facing subnet for webservers and put backend systems in private subnet with no internet access.
+Can create publicly facing subnet for webservers and put backend systems in private subnet with no internet access.

 Can use security Groups and NACLs (network Access control lists)